Request a Callback

 • Do I have to go to court for a divorce?

-Most divorces can be resolved amicably without going to court.
+In most cases, no: the majority of divorces can be resolved amicably without going to court.
 You will also be encouraged to use alternative dispute resolution methods, such as mediation, to come to an agreement before resorting to court.
-This will save much time and expense.
+This will save you time and expense.

 Typically, the only reason a divorce will reach court is if disputes over children or finances cannot be resolved otherwise.

-It’s true that the divorce application has to be filed with the court, but this can be done online and does not require your attendance.
+It’s true that the divorce application must be filed with the court, but you can do so online and do not need to attend court to do this.

 • What's the process for getting a divorce?